SpineEventEngine/SpineEventEngine.github.io/docs/prior-art.md

-Using [Protobuf](https://developers.google.com/protocol-buffers/docs/overview) for formulating the business domain allows us to make this language [ubiquitous](http://martinfowler.com/bliki/UbiquitousLanguage.html) not only in human interaction, but in communication of computing devices, too.
+Using [Protobuf](https://developers.google.com/protocol-buffers/docs/overview) for formulating the business domain allows us to make this language [ubiquitous](http://martinfowler.com/bliki/UbiquitousLanguage.html) not only in human interaction, but in communication of computing devices too.

 **Immutability** is another major concept we follow.
 Spine uses typed commands and events.
 Having commands and events as first class citizens in the